-Waikīkī Improvement Association continues to champion physical and cultural revitalization, welcome visitors and island residents, and encourage visitor- interaction.
+Waikīkī Improvement Association continues to champion physical and cultural revitalization, welcome visitors and island residents, and encourage visitor-local interaction.
 The accomplishments and hard work of many of these WIA initiatives continue to bear fruit today.

 2014 - In September, the city passed two bills proposed by Mayor Caldwell at the request of Waikiki stakeholders.
 The first made it illegal to sit or lie down on Waikiki sidewalks and the second made it illegal to urinate or defecate in public.
 The bills have already made a visible difference on Waikiki streets.